 WCEMA has also recently embedded the form on their storm impacts page at http://www.williamsonready.org/261/Storm-Impacts.
 This survey can be used year-round during severe weather events.

 - Types of damage

 - Extent of damage

 - Contact Information

 “We want the community to know that they can use this survey whenever Williamson County suffers from a severe weather event,” says WCEMA Director Todd Horton, “This survey helps us better understand the impacts to our community, helps determine our community’s eligibility for disaster related financial assistance, and provides community members with a convenient avenue to share their storm related impacts. .”

-According to the National Weather Service, these storms have produced flash flooding, wind gusts and hail.
-Some of the impacts included downed or damaged trees.
+According to the National Weather Service, this storm produced flash flooding and wind gusts of up to 60 MPH.
+Some of the impacts included downed or damaged trees and flooded roadways.